 What to do in Mount Elgon National Park

-For hikers or mountain climbers on Uganda safari, Mount Elgon National Park should be a must to visit for you during your next vacation in Africa.
-Hiking adventures in this park take you through its magnificent sceneries, the surrounding areas of Mount Elgon that reward hikers with views of several forest monkeys and small antelope families as well as elephants and buffaloes.
-You can as well hike to the magnificent Sipi falls that reward visitors with breathtaking views of its 3 remarkable waterfalls and surrounding areas.
+For hikers or mountain climbers on a Uganda safari, Mount Elgon National Park should be a must-visit for you during your next vacation in Africa.
+Hiking adventures in this park take you through its magnificent scenery and into the surrounding areas of Mount Elgon, where hikers can see several forest monkeys, small antelope families, and elephants and buffalo.
+You can also hike to the magnificent Sipi Falls, which reward visitors with breathtaking views of its 3 remarkable waterfalls and the surrounding areas.

-The park offers refuge to about 300 distinct birdlife that are worth exploring while on birding safari, most of these are never found anywhere in Uganda.
+The park offers refuge to about 300 distinct bird species worth exploring on a birding safari; most of these are never found anywhere in Uganda.

 For trekkers, there are about 3 major trailheads that take you through Mount Elgon peaks and the Sipi falls.
-These include the Sasa trailhead, the Sipi trailhead forest exploration centre-Kapkwai to Piswa trailhead.
-The Sasa trailhead takes trekkers via the park’s biggest area of bamboo forest and this also features as the direct route to the peaks but it comes with steep slopes of about 1600 meters at its starting point and it can also be reached from Mbale.
-The Sipi trailhead rewards visitors with exploration of its stunning Tutum cave that is hidden within the extensive forest while the Piswa trail features mainly the Podocarpus forest which rewards visitors with exceptional views of wildlife.
+These include the Sasa, Sipi, forest exploration centre, and Kapkwai to Piswa trailheads.
+The Sasa trailhead takes trekkers through the park’s largest bamboo forest and is also the direct route to the peaks, but it features steep slopes of about 1600 meters at its starting point, and it can also be reached from Mbale.
+The Sipi trailhead rewards visitors with exploration of its stunning Tutum cave, hidden within the extensive forest, while the Piswa trail features mainly the Podocarpus forest, offering exceptional wildlife views.

-There are about nine (9) campsites within Mount Elgon most of which are situated strategically at the trekking routes.
-Camping adventures are only conducted in designated campsites and visitors are encouraged to come with their own camping gear.
+There are about nine (9) campsites within Mount Elgon, most of which are situated strategically at the trekking routes.
+Camping adventures are conducted only at designated campsites, and visitors are encouraged to bring their own camping gear.

-This mainly rewards visitors with the most incredible forest exploration and comes with enjoyable cool mist at Che-bonet falls, the Kapkwai cave and the talking tree and stunning scenery views.
-On Mount Elgon stretch, there is Wanale trail loop site that comes with vertical cliffs of ridge and many waterfalls which reward visitors with spectacular scenic views.
-You can as well spot out the petrified wood in the Khauka caves while catching a glimpse at the panoramic views of plain areas in eastern Uganda.
+This mainly rewards visitors with the most incredible forest exploration and includes cool mist at Che-bonet falls, the Kapkwai cave, the talking tree, and stunning scenery.
+On Mount Elgon, the Wanale trail loop features vertical cliffs along the ridge and many waterfalls, offering visitors spectacular views.
+You can also spot petrified wood in the Khauka caves while catching panoramic views of the plain areas in eastern Uganda.

-There is also 3-11 kilometer hike that offers visitors opportunity to discover most of park’s rare montane forest, plants, wildlife and many more.
-For this experience, you will need good walking shoes and rain jacket and extra batteries for your torch,
+There is also a 3-11 kilometre hike that offers visitors the opportunity to discover most of the park’s rare montane forest, plants, wildlife, and more.
+For this experience, you will need good walking shoes, a rain jacket and extra batteries for your torch.

 Best time to visit Mount Elgon National Park